julelang/manual/src/introduction/operators.md

 | `>=` | Greater than or equal to |
 | `<=` | Less than or equal to |

+For `==` and `!=` operators, the slice and map types are not supported.
+If a structure uses one of these types, it will be unsupported also.
+In this case, to make a comparable relevant structure, use operator overloading and overload the comparison operators.

 ## Bitwise Operators
 | Operator | Description |
 | -------- | ----------- |